trilitech/tezos-developer-docs/docs/architecture/accounts.md

 Smart contracts have addresses that start with "KT1."
 See [Smart contracts](../smart-contracts).

-- Smart Rollups also have accounts.
+- Smart Rollups have addresses, but are not accounts because they cannot store tez.
 Their addresses start with "SR1".
 They have a tree of commitments attached to them.
 See [Smart Optimistic Rollups](./smart-rollups).